About the Grant process

 We fight for the health of all by

-- Helping individuals and families create and sustain healthy habits
+- Helping individuals and families create and sustain healthy habit

 - Providing access to preventative medical and dental services for low-income individuals and families; and